dnmfarrell/jp/README.md

 Improvements
 ------------
 * jp is a recursive descent parser; this means it doesn't need to store a lot of state, it just traverses the data structure.
-The downside is it will glady recurse down any data structure until the stack becomes full and it crashes.
+The downside is it will gladly recurse down any data structure until the stack becomes full and it crashes.
 On my computer this happens after recursing through ~2000 nested arrays.
 A different parsing strategy would be more robust.
 * jp creates a data structure which mirrors its input.
 This ties it's representation to the behavior of Bash data structures; for example jp stores objects as associate arrays: this means it cannot have duplicate keys, and the order of keys is not preserved.
 It might be better to store objects as tagged arrays instead.
 * jp needs more tests!